Samsung Gear VR: History

-Although the Samsung Gear VR consumer edition was released in August 2015, Samsung had obtained a patent on a head-mounted display (HMD) in January 2005.
+Although the Samsung Gear VR consumer edition was released in November 2015, Samsung had obtained a patent on a head-mounted display (HMD) in January 2005.
 This was one of the first ideas of using a mobile phone as the display for an HMD.
 However, mobile phone technology at the time the patent was submitted limited the degree of quality and performance possible.
 Samsung continued to research VR and HMD internally.

 With the release of the Galaxy S4 in 2013, Samsung formed an official team dedicated to developing a virtual reality-based device that would work with a smartphone.
 While this team developed multiple different prototypes, the performance and display (despite the Galaxy S4 having a Full HD display) were not yet up to standards.
 In 2014 Samsung partnered with Oculus (the creators of another well-known virtual reality device, the Oculus Rift) to help with the development.
 The Samsung Gear VR was unveiled during the Samsung press conference at IFA Berlin on September 3, 2014 (along with a smartphone capable of running it, the Galaxy Note 4).

 Hardware editions

-The first edition of Samsung's Gear VR, the SM-R320, was released in October 2014.
+The first edition of Samsung's Gear VR, the SM-R320, was released in December 2014.
 This version was only compatible with the Galaxy Note 4.
 This edition was mainly released for developers so they could get an understanding of how the device worked and so they could create content which would be ready for the official release of the consumer version of the device.
 It also gave the chance for VR/technology enthusiasts to gain early access to the technology.
 The second edition of Samsung’s Gear VR, the SM-R321, was released in March 2015.
 This device supports only the Galaxy S6 and the Galaxy S6 Edge.
 A micro-USB port is also added, to provide additional power to the docked device, as well as a small fan inside to prevent the lens fogging.

 The next edition, SM-R322, was simply referred to as the Samsung Gear VR.
 It was released on November 20, 2015.
-Pre-orders for the device went live on Amazon, Best Buy and Samsung on August 21, 2015, and the device was sold out on the day of release.
+Pre-orders for the device went live on Amazon, Best Buy and Samsung on November 10, 2015, and the device was sold out on the day of release.
 This edition has again a few minor changes compared to the previous iterations.
-This edition supports six Samsung Galaxy devices so far: the S6 and S6 Edge.
+This edition supports six Samsung Galaxy devices so far: the S6, S6 edge, S6 Edge+, Note 5, S7, and S7 edge.
 It is also 19% lighter than the previous Innovator Edition, it has improved ergonomics and a redesigned touchpad for easier navigation.